Choosing paper for children doesn’t have to be complicated! Here is the Artful Parent’s guide to picking the best paper for your kids’ art activities.

-We’ve tried many different kinds of papers over the years; here’s our list of tried-and-true papers for kids art ::
+We’ve tried many different kinds of papers over the years.
+And here is our list of tried-and-true paper for kids art!
+And for even more ideas, visit the Artful Parent Amazon shop!

 Choosing Paper for Children